ruby-rice/rice/doc/tutorial.rst

 When we wrote our class, we never wrote a single line of code to convert the ``std::string`` returned by ``hello()`` into a Ruby type.
-Nevertheless, the conversion works, and when we write:
+Nevertheless, the conversion works.
+When we write:

 .. code-block:: ruby